Magnitus-/ExpressUser/README.md

 If no error was encountered while manipulating the store, but the user was not inserted, an error route will be triggered with Err.Source having the value of 'ExpressUser' and Err.Type having the value of 'NoUpdate'.

-Otherwise, no properties are set.
+Otherwise, no properties are set except the following: if res.locals.ExpressUser.GetUpdatedUser was a truthy value, res.locals.ExpressUser.Result will be defined and it will contain the an object representing the updated user.

 - DELETE /User/Self and DELETE /User/:Field/:ID